Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary

-We use a real-world malware sample~\cite{malware-sample} to illustrate how \toolname helps a security analyst reverse engineer a malware sample.
-Fig.~\ref{fig:malware-app} shows a code snippets from the studied real-world malware sample.
-It connects to a command-and-control (C\&C) server, parses the command and dispatches the commands from the server.
+{\bf Malware reverse engineering.} We use a real-world malware sample~\cite{malware-sample} to illustrate how \toolname helps a security analyst reverse engineer a malware sample.
+Fig.~\ref{fig:malware-app} shows a code snippet from the studied real-world malware sample.
+It connects to a command-and-control (C\&C) server, parses the command, and dispatches the commands from the server.
 In Fig.~\ref{fig:malware-app}a we show the decompiled code generated by IDA~\cite{idapro}.
 In Fig.~\ref{fig:malware-app}b we show the corresponding code with variables renamed by \toolname.
 At lines 1--2, the malware receives commands from the server.
 Lines 3--15 parse the commands, and lines 17--24 dispatch and execute the commands.

-We can see that the names predicted by \toolname makes the code snippets easier to understand.
+We can see that the names predicted by \toolname make the code snippets easier to understand.
 For example, {\tt i} defined at line 3 is renamed to {\tt tok}.
 It indicates that the variable stores a \textit{token} of the command.
 At line 14, the variable {\tt v57} is renamed to {\tt i\_len\_1}.
 It indicates that the variable stores the length of a sub-component of the variable {\tt i} (now renamed to {\tt tok}).
-Therefore, it is easier to understand that lines 4--14 split a command to two parts and store them in {\tt dest} and {\tt tok}, respectively~(line 15).
+Therefore, it is easier to understand that lines 4--14 split a command into two parts and store them in {\tt dest} and {\tt tok}, respectively~(line 15).
 More importantly, \toolname renames {\tt j} at line 17 and {\tt v73} at line 18 to {\tt cmd\_ptr} and {\tt matched\_cmd}, respectively.
 It reflects that lines 17--24 are dispatching and executing commands from the server.
 This would reveal the suspicious intention of this code snippet.